 Here comes another example of Dubai's exceptional architecture - the iconic Burj Al Arab.
 The Burj Al Arab was not built to be the tallest, but to look like the sail of a cargo vessel... which it does!
 It is also not in the middle of the buzzing metropolis, but looks over the crystal clear water instead.

 Despite Burj Al Arab's iconic look, Palm Jumairah island is probably the most well-known example of the city’s innovation and originality.
-This artificial palm tree-shaped island covers an area of over 5 sq. km and has many fancy hotels and restaurants.
+This artificial palm tree-shaped island covers an area of over 5 sq. km and has many fancy and family-friendly hotels and restaurants.

 Walking along the Palm Jumeirah Broadwalk, you can taste the local cuisine from multiple food trucks.
 Jumeirah Beach is also nearby if you fancy feeling some white, soft sand between your toes.